YaleOpenLab/opensolar/README.md

 #### PROJECT STAGES

  Each solar system deployment is defined as a "Project" and a given project has specific stages with activities that have to be completed before moving on to the next stage.
-The various stages and their definition can be found [here](stages.go)
+The various stages and their definition can be found in `core`

 ![Project Stages](docs/figures/ProjectStages.png)